MaxDrljic/GraphQL-Customer-Base/README.md

-Simple GraphQL implementation by creating queries from records stored in JSON server.
+Simple GraphQL implementation by creating queries which extend and fulfill records stored in JSON server.
 Records could be retreived, deleted and updated with Axios.

 SETUP :